Betree/magicblue/README.md

 On the [research/bluetooth branch](https://github.com/Betree/pyMagicBlue/tree/research/bluetooth) you'll also find capture of bluetooth packets exchanged between Android and the bulb (open hci_capture.log with Wireshark).

-Tested on Linux only.
+Tested on Linux and Raspberry Pi.
 I'll be happy to get your feedback on other platforms !

 ## Installation
 ### Linux
 You must use python 3+ and have a proper Bluetooth 4.0 interface installed on your machine.

-    sudo apt-get install libbluetooth-dev
     pip install git+https://github.com/Betree/pyMagicBlue.git

-### Raspberry Pi
-Gattlib may cause you some troubles if you're trying to set this project up for a Raspberry Pi.
-Fortunately [Mark Otting](https://github.com/b0tting) proposed a solution for this :

-    Pip started installing gattlib, then handed something over to gcc and that crapped out, often "freezing" the Pi.
-It turns out that whatever it was that gattlib needed compiling ran the pi out of memory.
-The solution was to increase swap space to 512mb (or 1024mb on a 256mb memory RPI.
-Also note that Raspbian uses dphys-swapfile).
-It takes 30 minutes or so but succesfully compiled after that.

 ## Usage